 24. All complaints and disputes will be dealt with in accordance with our Complaints and Disputes Policy (a copy of which is available on our website).
 In the event that a complaint cannot be resolved, this will then be escalated to a dispute, when it will be referred to Alternative Dispute Resolution.
 As we are a member of the Lotteries Council, complaints will be referred to IBAS, who are a Gambling Commission- approved Alternative Disputes Resolution entity.

-25. No employee of St Helena Hospice who works in the make a smile lottery office whose normal place of work is Units 9, The Courtyards, Phoenix Square, Wyncolls Road, Colchester, Essex, CO4 9PE may play the Lottery.
+25. No employee of St Helena Hospice who works in the make a smile lottery office whose normal place of work is Unit 6, The Atrium, Phoenix Square, Wyncolls Road, Colchester, Essex, CO4 9AS may play the Lottery.
 All other paid staff, volunteers and trustees of St Helena Hospice, and other affiliated good causes, may play the Lottery.

 26. The Head of Lottery will take all reasonable steps to ensure payments received into its bank account are considered as a stake in the draw.
 In the event of ambiguous credits into the bank account, the Head of Lottery will take reasonable steps to confirm with the sender, the sender’s intentions in relation to the credits of these monies, and the Head of Lottery will act as appropriate thereafter.